AccesoGroup/django-forkit/README.md

 - ``exclude`` - A list of fields to not fork (not applicable if ``fields`` is defined)
+- ``deep`` - If ``True``, traversing all related objects and creates forks
-- ``deep`` - If ``True``, traversing all related objects and creates forks of them as well, effectively creating a new _tree_ of objects.
+- ``strict`` - If ``True``and combined with ``deep`` option, traverses all indirect related objects recursively and creates forks of them as well while conserving references to direct related objects. of them as well, effectively creating a new _tree_ of objects.
 - ``commit`` - If ``True``, all forks (including related objects) will be saved in the order of dependency.
 If ``False``, all commits are stashed away until